bugzmanov/cleancode-critique/src/chapter_2.md

 That's it.
 This code can be inlined and used as is.

-Second, while `getFlaggedCells` looks like an improvement over obfuscated `getThem`, it's not really a name, it's a description of what the method does.
+While `getFlaggedCells` looks like an improvement over obfuscated `getThem`, it's not really a name, it's a description of what the method does.
 If the description is as long as the code, it's often redundant.

 Martin writes about it in passing: "if you can extract another function from it with **a name that is not merely a restatement of its implementation**".<br/>
 But he violates this principle quite often.

-Third, if for readability alone, I'd argue that the second version is as clear as the third.
-If readability is the only reason for introducing Cell abstraction, this is an overkill.
+If for readability alone, I'd argue that the second version is as clear as the third and introducing Cell abstraction is an overkill.

 <div class="collapsible-rant">
     <div class="collapsible-header">